pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/azure.md

 You can now finalize your values.yaml and deploy Pachyderm.

 !!!
 Note
-    - If you have created a GCP Managed PostgreSQL instance, you will have to replace the Postgresql section below with the appropriate values defined above.
+    - If you have created a Managed PostgreSQL Server instance, you will have to replace the Postgresql section below with the appropriate values defined above.
-    - If you plan to deploy Pachyderm with Console, follow these [additional instructions](../console/).
+    - If you plan to deploy Pachyderm with Console, follow these [additional instructions](../console/#deploy-in-the-cloud) and update your values.yaml accordingly.
 ### Update Your Values.yaml

 After you complete all the sections above, you can deploy Pachyderm